 This northern Arizona city is home to an estimated population of 3,000 residents.
-Its charm comes from the ability to maintain a small-town feel while still possessing a handful of fun activities and tourist attractions for those visiting the Grand Canyon National Park.
+Its charm comes from maintaining a small-town feel while possessing a handful of fun activities and tourist attractions for those visiting the Grand Canyon National Park.

 Williams hosts a variety of animal encounters at the Bearizona Wildlife Park and Grand Canyon Deer Farm.
-The wildlife park is home to a handful of wild game including bears, wolves, bison, and elk.
-Visitors can drive through the park or take a walk to see the majestic beasts up close.
+The wildlife park is home to a handful of wild game, including bears, wolves, bison, and elk.
+Visitors can drive through the park or walk to see the majestic beasts up close.